Status and phase

 Expected survival of more than 12 weeks as judged by the investigator

-Be able to perform treatments, visits, and undergo study-related testing as required by the protocol
+Able to undergo treatment, visits, and study-related examinations as required by the protocol;

-Female patients of childbearing potential or male patients whose female partners are of childbearing potential must agree to use an effective method of contraception, such as a double-barrier method of contraception, condoms, oral or injectable contraceptives, and intrauterine devices (IUDs), for the duration of the study and for 30 days after the last study dose.
-Postmenopausal women (>45 years of age and menopause for more than 1 year) and surgically sterilized women are not subject to this condition.
+Female patients of childbearing potential or male patients whose female partners are of childbearing potential must agree to use effective methods of contraception during the study and for 30 days after the last dose of study drug, such as double barrier methods, condoms, oral or injectable contraceptives, intrauterine devices, etc. Postmenopausal women (> 45 years old and amenorrheic for more than 1 year) and surgically sterilized women are not subject to this condition.

 Exclusion criteria

-definite active central nervous system (CNS) leukemia (previous CNS leukemia that has been treated and controlled, but requires screening period lumbar puncture for cerebrospinal fluid examination for confirmation, or routine receipt of standard CNS prophylaxis are acceptable);
+Known active central nervous system (CNS) leukaemia (including imaging abnormalities and CSF smear or flow cytometry indicating leukaemia cells; prior CNS leukaemia that has been treated and controlled is acceptable, but requires screening lumbar puncture and CSF test for confirmation, or routine standard CNS prophylaxis is acceptable);

-a known history of clinically significant liver disease, including viral or other hepatitis or cirrhosis
+Known history of clinically significant liver disease, including viral or other hepatitis or hepatic cirrhosis:

-pregnant (positive screening pregnancy test) or lactating females;
+Pregnancy (positive pregnancy test at screening) or lactating females;

-has received autologous hematopoietic stem cell transplantation (ASCT) or chimeric antigen receptor T cell (CAR T) therapy within 60 days prior to screening, or has not recovered from toxicity associated with ASCT or CAR-T therapy
+Received autologous haematopoietic stem cell transplant (ASCT) or Chimeric Antigen Receptor T-cell (CAR-T) therapy within 60 days prior to screening, or toxicity related to ASCT or CAR-T therapy has not yet resolved;

-anti-leukemia therapy, including chemotherapy, radiotherapy, hormone therapy, or immunotherapy (excluding hydroxyurea) within 2 weeks prior to the start of study treatment;
+Prior anti-leukaemia therapy, including chemotherapy, radiotherapy, hormone therapy, targeted therapy, or immunotherapy (excluding hydroxyurea), etc., less than 2 weeks or 5 half-lives (whichever is shorter) before the start of study treatment;

-prior participation in a clinical study of another drug less than 2 weeks or 5 half-lives for small molecules and less than 4 weeks or 5 half-lives for large molecules (e.g., antibody-based drugs) from the last dose, whichever is shorter
+Previous participation in other drug clinical studies, with less than 2 weeks or 5 half-lives since the last use of a small molecule drug, or less than 4 weeks or 5 half-lives for large molecule drugs (such as antibody drugs), whichever is shorter;

-subjects with known dysphagia, short bowel syndrome, gastroparesis, or other conditions that limit oral drug intake or gastrointestinal absorption;
+Patient has known dysphagia, short-bowel syndrome, gastroparesis, or other conditions limiting oral drug intake or gastrointestinal absorption;

-a history of severe allergy to menin inhibitors or hypersensitivity to any of the components of BN104
+History of severe allergy to menin inhibitors or allergy to any component of BN104;

-any other disease, metabolic abnormality, physical examination abnormality, or clinically significant laboratory test abnormality that, in the judgment of the investigator, gives reason to suspect that the patient has a disease or condition that is inappropriate for the use of the study medication, or that will interfere with the interpretation of the results of the study, or that places the patient at high risk.
+Any other disease, metabolic abnormality, physical examination abnormal, or clinically significant laboratory test abnormal that, in the investigator's judgment, gives reason to suspect that the patient has a disease or condition unsuitable for the use of the study drug, or that will affect the interpretation of the study results, or place the patient at high risk.

 Primary purpose